 Hodson 2nd Floor Lobby

-Students will earn 3 graded Natural Sciences (N) credits for the following 300-level course:
+Students will earn 3 graded Social and Behavioral Sciences (S) credits for the following 300-level course:

 A generous donation from two JHU alumni and funding from the Department of Earth and Planetary Sciences allows us to reduce the cost of the program.

-Students will stay in the residential facilities of the Bermuda Institute of Ocean Sciences, which include single, double, and triple rooms with private bathrooms, as well as rooms with a shared bath.
+BIOS offers hotel-style dormitories, a cafeteria, classrooms, well equipped teaching and research laboratories, small boats, and large research vessels.
+The residential facilities include single, double, and triple rooms with private bathrooms, as well as rooms with a shared bath.